Last Updated On: January 1, 2019

 Global auto parts manufacturer.

-They had a record year in 2017 to cap off an impressive 4 year run with returns on equity well into the 20% range.
+They had a record year in 2017 to cap off an impressive 4 year run with returns on equity well into the 20% range and earnings continued to reach new heights in 2018.
 Profit margins have also been impressively high.
 Compared to their performance during the last business cycle, they are really firing on all cylinders.

 While this is great news, it is also merely what we see in the rearview mirror.
 Looking out the front windshield, the road ahead does not look so clear.
 There have been reports of sliding auto sales in the news recently and investors are taking a very dim view of the whole auto industry.
 An investment in this company could require a deal of patience as we may have to whether a severe downturn before things perk up again, but at the current share price, I am willing to wait out the worst of the storm.